alish080/TryHackMe/Neighbour/neighbour_walkthrough.md

-Let's dive to isssue,
+Let's dive into the issue.

-Before diving to the website let's understand what is IDOR
+Before diving into the website, let's understand what IDOR is.

-## IDOR is a type of access contorl attack vulnerability where attacker can access unauthorized data by manipulating user-supplied input, such as URL or an ID number
+## IDOR is a type of access control vulnerability where an attacker can access unauthorized data by manipulating user-supplied input, such as a URL parameter or an ID number.

 ---